Euler-Korteweg vortices: A fluid-mechanical analogue to the Schr\"odinger and Klein-Gordon equations: Schr odinger's equation

 And ansatz $h_{\rho} = 0$, which can be justified when the enthalpy is approximately constant, such as in the far field and low Mach-limit regime.

 Then in the same manner as Madelung has shown, we can insert the Euler equation and the continuity equation into eq.~\ref{eq:4.8}:

 And find:

-Which formally resembles the Schrödinger equation.
+Which formally resembles the Schr\"odinger equation.
 Here the vortex wavefunction $\psi$ plays the part of its quantum counterpart, mass density that of probability density, and the coordinate $\theta$ that of the single valued phase.

-One could object here, rightfully so, that the phase was derived through the azimuthal flow field, and the Schrödinger equation emerges only after suppressing $\theta_{c}$, leaving the kinematic plane wave phase $\theta_{d}$.
-Viewed from a fluid perspective, Schrödinger’s domain of validity is then limited to the domain where these suppressions hold.
+One could object here, rightfully so, that the phase was derived through the azimuthal flow field, whereas the Schr\"odinger equation emerges only after suppressing $\theta_c$ and $\Phi_c$, leaving the kinematic plane-wave phase $\theta_d$ and the drift velocity potential $\Phi_d$.
+Thus, the fluid Schr\"odinger equation has a restricted domain of validity: it applies only in the regime where the drift velocity potential dominates over the local azimuthal core velocity potential.
+Formally, at the level of velocity gradients, the far-field condition is